 In the business world, productivity is everything and load shedding makes it difficult to plan ahead.
 Consumers can light candles or order a pizza but for small business owners, these interruptions can seriously affect business productivity and profit.

-Eskom has predicted heavy load shedding for the months of February, March and April 2015 in order to carry out essential maintenance work.
+Eskom has predicted load shedding in the coming months.
 It's a fact that we can't change but thinking ahead will mean the difference between losing revenue and doing business as usual.
 We've put together some practical advice to make you aware of the right information, the risks to watch out for and which investments to make to lighten the impact of load shedding.

 Be prepared: know your schedule

 Make a note of the latest load shedding schedules* for your area to give you a better idea of when load shedding can possibly affect your business:

 - If you are an Eskom customer, you can access the official Eskom Load Shedding website here, where you can search for your local area or suburb.
 There is also an advanced search option to search by municipality.